Historic Huguenot Street’s 2025 Tour Season is NOW OPEN!

 General Admission: $15

-Discounted Admission (for HHS members, seniors, students and children under 13): $12
+Discounted Admission (for Seniors, students and children under 13): $12

-Free Admission for veterans, active military members and their families, SUNY New Paltz Students and Children 6 and under.
+Free Admission for HHS Members, Veterans, Active Military members and their families, SUNY New Paltz Students, Library Pass Partnership Members and Children 6 and under.

 As part of the many benefits of membership, all members receive free admission to unlimited guided tours each season.